1. "In the Name of Allah, the All-Beneficent, the All-Merciful,"

 Among the many signs of divine goodness and the love of God is the very miracle of sustained creation – in the regenerative renewal of life through the seasons, the healing that occurs physically and spiritually through time, the budding spring of hope after the winter of despair, and, generally, the presence of what the poet Gerard Manley Hopkins calls ‘the dearest freshness deep down things’.
 Those who possess spiritual humility are gratefully aware that God has endowed all creatures with a variety of attributes from His divine treasuries, and that, beyond all our outward differences there is an underlying commonality sustained by love.
 Thus, Allah declares in the Qur’an, ‘Wa-rahmatee wasi'at kulla shai' (‘But My mercy [Rahma] encompasses all things.’)
 (7:156)

 To evidence God’s Mercy, no community throughout history has been left without divine guidance.
-The love of God is not limited by time or by the unjust neglect of His creatures.
+The love of God is not limited by time or by any unjust or Deistic neglect of His creatures.
 Throughout history, we are reminded, God has sent messengers to guide humanity, and in this context the Qur’an comments ‘Wa-maaa arsalnaaka illaa rahmatal lil'aalameen‘ (We have sent you [O Prophet] only as a mercy [Rahma] for the whole world.’)
 (21:107).
 Indeed, the Recitation itself is ‘a healing and mercy’: (‘Wa-nunazzilu minal quraani maa huwa shifaaa'unw Wa-rahmatullil mu'mineena’) (‘We send down the Qur’an as a healing and mercy for the believers.’)
 (17:82)

 So pre-eminent in Islam is the quality of Rahman that an entire sura of the Qur’an is named after it (Sura Ar-Rahman, the 55th chapter), reminding humanity of God’s beneficence and favours.
 Each poetic verse evokes the wondrous aspects of God’s generosity and goodness, and the sections conclude with a repeated rhetorical refrain addressed to the created communities of both humanity and the jinn, ‘Fabi-ayyi aalaa'i Rabbikumaa tukazzibaan’ (‘Which, then, of your Sustainer's powers can you disavow?’).